abolfazl30not30/SuffixTree/SuffixTree/README.md

     * <b>IMPORTANT</b>: it works because the array is sorted by construction
     * @param index the index to look for
     * @return true <tt>this</tt> contains a reference to index

-* `computeAndCacheCount` :
-    * Computes the number of results that are stored on this node and on its children, and caches the result.
-    * Performs the same operation on subnodes as well
-    * @return the number of results
-* `getResultCount` :
-    * Returns the number of results that are stored on this node and on its
-    * children.
-    * Should be called after having called computeAndCacheCount.
-    * @throws IllegalStateException when this method is called without having called
-    * computeAndCacheCount first
-    * @see Node#computeAndCacheCount()

 ## Differences from the original suffix tree